 AWARENESS: The greatest value of effective brand and marketing practices is awareness.
 Your business and your offer don’t exist in the eyes of potential customers if they’ve never heard of you.
 Building awareness is one of the greatest challenges for businesses.
 But it has potential to have a huge impact on the bottom line.

 PRICE: An effective brand has the power to influence the market price of its goods or services because of the reputation it has developed in the minds of customers.
-Why do we pay double for Starbucks coffee when we could get it much cheaper from a local independent?
+Why do we pay twice as much for Starbucks coffee when we could get it much cheaper from a local independent?
 Perhaps the ingredients may be different and the recipe more precise at Starbucks.
 But, fundamentally, their reputation and supporting brand is responsible for the premium we’re willing to pay.